Chocobozzz/PeerTube/.github/CONTRIBUTING.md

 ```

 Note that development is done on the `develop` branch.
 If you want to hack on
-Peertube, you should switch to that branch.
+PeerTube, you should switch to that branch.
 Also note that you have to repeat
 the `yarn install --pure-lockfile` command.

 When you create a new branch you should also tell to use your repo for upload